 According to claimed victims, when the candirú successfully invades a human, it proceeds exactly as it would with a fish host.
 After entering the misidentified orifice, it quickly wriggles its way in as far as possible, often accompanied by the victim’s frantic attempts to grip the slippery, mucus-coated tail.
 In the unlikely event that the panicked victim manages to grasp the fish, its backwards-pointing barbs would cause excruciating pain at each pull, and bring a quick end to the dramatic tug-of-war.
 Once inside, the parasite inches its way up the urethra to the nearest blood-gorged membrane, extends its spines into the surrounding tissue, and starts feasting.

 For the candirú, this misguided journey is a one-way trip; its bloody banquet leaves it too swollen to escape.
 The only known retaliation against the invader is delicate and expensive surgery, or failing that, a folk remedy which combines two herbs to very slowly kill and dissolve the fish.
 Silvio was fortunate enough to have access to modern medical facilities, though he had to endure three days of profound agony before the fish was extracted by an awestruck urogenital surgeon.

-Silvio’s incident was the first officially confirmed report of a candirú attacking a human, but such leg-crossingly horrific tales have haunted the region for generations.
+Silvio’s incident was the first credible report of a candirú attacking a human, but such leg-crossingly horrific tales have haunted the region for generations.
 According to legend, many men chose castration as an alternative to a slow, excruciating death back before surgery was an option.

 Though such brushes with the candirú are exceedingly rare in statistical terms, it is wise to heed the advice of the locals, and avoid urinating in the Amazon River at all costs.
 When the natives of the Amazon speak, one would be foolish not to listen.
 They are privy to some of the world’s most horrible truths.